Note: Please contact Sophos Professional Services if you require assistance with your specific environment.

 Perfect.

-If you have an error, you can verify the import in the log file on the CLI.
+If you encounter an error, you can verify the import in the log file on the CLI.

 Go to Advanced Shell > /log/apiparser.log.
 The apiparser.log will represent all imported objects.